 - There is no capital available to individual companies.

-- Equity companies are obligatory for Joint Stock Companies or Limited Liability Company
+- Company’s Capital in Turkey is obligatory for Joint Stock Companies or Limited Liability Companies

 Are There Any Conditions and Practices Related to Company’s Capital in Turkey?